Theoretical Radio Signals from Radio-Band Gravitational Waves Converted from the Neutron Star Magnetic Field: Introduction

-Here, our focus is on detecting VHF GWs within the radio band $10^{6}-10^{11}\mathrm{~Hz}$, by utilizing the inverse GZ effect.
-This effect delineates the conversion of GWs into photons in the presence of a magnetic field \cite{Gertsenshtein:1962,Cruise:2012zz,Ejlli:2019bqj,Boccaletti:1970pxw,DeLogi:1977qe,Raffelt:1987im,Macedo:1983wcr,Fargion:1995mm,Dolgov:2012be,Ejlli:2020fpt}.
+In this paper, our focus is on detecting VHF GWs within the radio band $10^{6}-10^{11}\mathrm{~Hz}$, by utilizing the inverse GZ effect.
+This effect delineates the conversion of GWs into electromagnetic waves in the presence of a magnetic field \citep{Gertsenshtein:1962,Cruise:2012zz,Ejlli:2019bqj,Boccaletti:1970pxw,DeLogi:1977qe,Raffelt:1987im,Macedo:1983wcr,Fargion:1995mm,Dolgov:2012be,Ejlli:2020fpt}.
 Strong magnetic fields convert VHF GWs into photons more significantly.
-They traverse through interstellar magnetic fields to our solar system, eventually reaching the radio telescope receiver.
+Furthermore, the GZ effect is also widely applied in the research of axion-photon conversion and is used for detecting axions \citep{Hook:2018iia,Walters:2024vaw,Bhura:2024jjt}.
+They traverse interstellar magnetic fields to our solar system, eventually reaching the radio telescope receiver.
 Along this trajectory, VHF GWs and their conversed photons pervade the universe, thereby improving the quality of our observations through enhanced time-series data and heightened resolution.
-We intend to identify GW signals by cross-verification photon detections from disparate radio telescopes based on frequency, phase difference, polarization criteria, and the characteristic spectral broadening of gravitons.
 Our detection outcomes will provide ground-based laboratories with accessible VHF GW sources, thereby constituting collaborative observations.
-Here, we utilize neutron stars with magnetic fields to calculate the entire conversion process and estimate the sensitivity of detecting GWs.
-As a preliminary model, this theoretical study temporarily omits the effect of misalignment between the rotational and magnetic axes of neutron stars during actual observations.
-However, certain physical phenomena may influence the conversion probability, such as the diffraction of GWs by the neutron star, the effects of the GZ mechanism on electromagnetic wave diffraction and refraction within the plasma surrounding the neutron star, and potential interference from speed mismatches between gravitational and electromagnetic waves within the magnetic field.
-We provide a brief discussion of these aspects in the paper.
+And, we utilize neutron stars with magnetic fields to calculate the entire conversion process and estimate the sensitivity of detecting GWs.
+In this work, we adopt a simplified theoretical model that assumes alignment between the neutron star's rotational and magnetic axes, thereby neglecting the inclination angle inferred from observational measurements.
+This approximation is made for the purpose of initial investigation.
+However, certain physical phenomena can influence the conversion probability, such as the diffraction of GWs by the neutron star.
+We use toy modeling in this paper to provide a brief discussion of the diffraction of GWs by the neutron star.
+In addition, we will examine the mechanisms that affect the conversion probability in additional articles.
+These mechanisms include diffraction and refraction of electromagnetic waves in the plasma surrounding the neutron star, as well as possible interference caused by speed differences between gravitational waves and electromagnetic waves in the magnetic field.